-Good sound quality, a solid mic, and a budget-minded price are 3 things you get from the Creative Fatal1ty headset.
+Good sound quality, a solid mic, and a budget-minded price are 3 things you get from the Creative SB Blaze.

 If you plan on using a WiFi connection, then you’re also going to need some kind of WiFi adapter as very few motherboards come with it built-in.